witPranav/react-native-photo-picker/README.md

 }
 ```

--- If backported photo picker support is needed as well, insert the following entry to the <application> tag in your apps manifest file
+-- If backported photo picker support is needed as well, insert the following entry inside the application tag in your apps manifest file

 ```xml
 <service android:name="com.google.android.gms.metadata.ModuleDependencies"